plan-net/core4/CONTRIBUTE.md

     - :**test**: when adding/editing tests.
     - :**style**: when improving the format/structure of the code.
     - :**doc**: when adding/fixing documentation.
+..todo: short introduction to the problem. what has been changed, why and how ..todo: use short description on possible sideeffects if applicable.

 ### Python Styleguide
-Use [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide.
+Use the style guidelines defined within [PEP8](https://www.python.org/dev/peps/pep-0008/).
 PEP8 is big, constantly evolving and certainly worth reading.
 The main guidelines each core4 contributor should follow are summarised below:

 * Use four whitespaces, no tabulators, with a maximum line length of 79 chars.
-* Functions and classes are seperated by two blank lines.
+* Functions and classes are separated by two blank lines.
+..todo: functions really seperated by two blanks? classes yes, but func 1?
-* Methods in a class are seperated by one blank line.
+* Methods in a class are separated by one blank line.
 * Put one space around variable assignments (e.g. ``x = 1``) but do not put spaces around list indexes, function calls or keyword assignments (e.g.
   ``func(a=1, b=2)``).
-* Functions, variables, attributes in lower case using underscore to seperate terms.
+* Specify functions, variables and attributes in lower case using underscores to separate terms.
-* Protected attributes with a leading underscore.
+* Preceed protected attributes with a leading underscore.
-* Private attributes with double leading underscore.
+* Preceed Private attributes with double leading underscore.
 * Classes and exceptions use CamelCase.
 * Constants use upper case.
 * Instance methods use ``self``, class methods use ``cls``.